Miss Rosa: Character expansion

 During the season Miss Rosa has several encounters with Season 2's main antagonist, Yvonne "Vee" Parker (Lorraine Toussaint).
-Rosenblat told Taylor Cole Miller of The Huffington Post that she recalled thinking that the storyline would not have a happy ending and felt that there was a bigger story to come from it.
+Rosenblat told Taylor Cole Miller of HuffPost that she recalled thinking that the storyline would not have a happy ending and felt that there was a bigger story to come from it.
 Another storyline sees the character undergoing chemotherapy sessions at a hospital.
 Rosenblat told radio host Ira Wood that Miss Rosa meets a cancer stricken teenager Yusef (Ben Konigsberg) who thinks she is an "old git", but he gains respect for her when he learns that she was a bank robber.
 The dialogue featured in the story was Rosenblatt's favourite from the entire show.

 Rosenblat was given the storyline that ties up the second season.
 The scenes feature Miss Rosa being told that she is going to die from her cancer.
 Fellow inmate and prison van driver Lorna Morello (Yael Stone) feels sorry for her and exits the van urging Miss Rosa to escape.
 The final scene features Miss Rosa driving away when she notices Vee also making an escape from prison.
 Recalling an earlier altercation with Vee, Miss Rosa careens the vehicle at Vee killing her instantly.
 Rosenblat told Silman that she joyfully screamed in the bathroom for five minutes when she learned of her character's actions.
 She added "After all this effort to get rid of this woman, just evil incarnate, you know, and then I stroll along in my van.
 [In Miss Rosa voice] 'So rude, that one.'
 Amazing.
 That final scene was really great."
 During the scene Miss Rosa morphs into her younger incarnation as she becomes free once again.
 Rosenblat recalled the logistics of filming having to swap backwards and forth with Andujar to create the same position behind the wheel.